Privacy, the Environment & Generative AI

 - Exports: save what you need, then delete the conversation/file from the tool.

-- Accounts: prefer edu/enterprise accounts for school work when permitted.
+- Accounts: prefer educational or enterprise accounts for school work when permitted.

 - Policy: when in doubt, don’t paste—summarize or use placeholders.